 This policy helps to protect Skratch Enterprises Limited from some very real data security risks, including:

 - Breaches of confidentiality.
 For instance, information being given out inappropriately.

 - Failing to offer choice.
 For instance, all individuals should be free to choose how the company uses data relating to them.

 - Reputational damage.
 For instance, the company could suffer if hackers successfully gained access to sensitive data.

 Everyone who works for or with Skratch Enterprises Limited has some responsibility for ensuring data is collected, stored and handled appropriately.
 Each team that handles personal data must ensure that it is handled and processed in line with this policy and data protection principles.

 However, these people have key areas of responsibility:

-- The Directors are ultimately responsible for ensuring that Skratch AV Limited meets its legal obligations.
+- The Directors are ultimately responsible for ensuring that Skratch Enterprises Limited meets its legal obligations.